enepomnyaschih/jwidget/doc/jwidget/Component.md

 			super.afterRender();
 			this.children.set(new LabelView("Hello"), "label");
 		}
 - Add an easily replaceable child component using [addReplaceable](#addreplaceable) method.
-Pass an instance of [jwidget/Property](Property.md)`<Component>` there and the framework will provide the synchronization with this property during application running.
+Pass an instance of [jwidget/Watchable](Watchable.md)`<Component>` there and the framework will provide the synchronization with this property during application running.

 		afterRender() {
 			super.afterRender();
-			this.contentView = new Property(new LabelView("Hello"));
+			this.contentView = new ObservableProperty(new LabelView("Hello"));
 			this.addReplaceable(this.contentView, "label");
 		}
 		changeLabel(value: string) {